Plants in Iceland | Flora Under the Arctic Circle

 Angelica is a treasured plant for medicinal purposes in IcelandPhoto from Wikimedia, Creative Commons, by Krzysztof Ziarnek.
 No edits made.

-Angelica ranks supreme in the world of Icelandic flora, referred to as 'Hvönn' and known as 'Angel herb' in Anglo-terms thanks to a monk in the midst of the plague.
-This medical marvel was assumedly brought to Iceland by its first settlers.
-Along with livestock, this plant was considered invaluable for the survival and success of an intrepid nation.
+Angelica ranks supreme in the world of Icelandic flora, referred to as “Hvonn” and known as “Angel herb” in Anglo terms, thanks to a monk in the midst of the plague.
+This medical marvel was supposedly brought to Iceland by its first settlers.
+Along with livestock, this plant was considered invaluable for the survival and success of the nation.

-Recently, Angelica has been scientifically proven to alleviate and prevent, stomach ailments, respiratory problems, infections, antitumour activity, digestive agitation, congestion, cramp, flatulence, and liver problems, as well as cancer.
+Recently, Angelica has been scientifically proven to alleviate and prevent stomach ailments, respiratory problems, infections, antitumor activity, digestive agitation, congestion, cramps, flatulence, and liver problems, as well as cancer.
 The list is endless.

 Angelica was so widely valued that it served as currency within Iceland and abroad.
-It has been so highly prized throughout the years that in the 12th century AD there were laws set in place to protect cultivators from burglary.
+It has been so highly prized throughout the years that in the 12th century AD, laws were put in place to protect cultivators from burglary.

-The whole plant can be used including its roots; a lifeline for early Icelanders.
+The whole plant can be used, including its roots, as a lifeline for early Icelanders.
 This miracle plant is still valued today.
-Angelica literally translates from Latin as 'Angels' Root'; its precious value has never been overlooked.
-So much so, that many places in Iceland bare its name; Hvannadalshnúkur, the highest peak in Iceland is named after it and literally translates to 'Angel Root Valley Peak'.
+Angelica literally translates from Latin as “Angels' Root”; its precious value has never been overlooked.
+So much so that many places in Iceland bear its name; Hvannadalshnukur, the highest peak in Iceland, is named after it and literally translates to “Angel Root Valley Peak”.

 Dulse (Palmaria palmata)